oblinger/spotlight-commander/README-uf.md

 * **VARIATIONAL** -- Like YAML, Uniform provides multiple alternate surface forms which the author can use to aid readability in specific common cases.

-* **UNIFORM** -- Like YAML, Uniform maps all that surface variation into simple underlying data structures optimized for machine processing.
+* **UNIFORM** -- Like YAML, Uniform maps all that surface variation onto simple underlying data structures (JSON) optimized for machine processing.

-Thus Uniform is a generic bridge for source code like, just as YAML is a bridge to data structures.
+Thus Uniform is a generic bridge to source-code like info, just as YAML is a generic bridge to data-structure like info.